brent-blood/two-buttons/README.md

 # rowing-machine-reader
-Push buttons to wirelessly change pages on an ebook.
+Push buttons to wirelessly change pages on an ebook reader!

 I have a rowing machine.
 I should use it more than I do.
 I have a television mounted where I can see it, and sometimes I watch television while I exercise.
 Sometimes I would rather read a book while I row, but